moddroid94/onthespot/README.md

 ## Contributing

-If you encounter bugs, have suggestions, or would like to help translate the app to your native language feel free to [**open an issue**](https://github.com/justin025/onthespot/issues) or submit a pull request.
+If you encounter bugs, have suggestions, or would like to help translate the app to your native language don't hesitate to [**open an issue**](https://github.com/justin025/onthespot/issues) or submit a pull request.

 ## Disclaimer